DarthChurros/MKS22X-FinalProject/README.md

 Monday 6/3:
 Tejas: Starting to regret storing node data in ArrayLists, it's starting to become unwieldy but I'd like the code to work before I mess with efficiency.
 Worked on using getNode() to construct a matrix that can be used to isolate voltages through Gaussian elimination.

+Tuesday 6/4:
+Tejas: The construction of the matrix is complete (in theory) but very difficult to test without a working GUI, so I decided to help Jude with connecting components in the GUI so that they can be identified as working together.
+Having some trouble with that though.
+Hopefully we get an extension on this because I think finding a good calculation algorithm has been eating up most of our time.